yqrashawn/conflux-portal-docs/docs/en/portal/Examples/Low_Level_CFX_Transfer.md

 }
 ```

-Now that was all very low level, but should show you how Conflux Portal works at
+Now that was all very low level, but should show you how ConfluxPortal works at
 its simplest, and lowest level!

 Now you can read more about this [conflux